Symplectic Morse Theory and Witten Deformation: Relation between the cone complex and the cone Morse complex

 Finally, let us consider the case when $f$ is a perfect Morse function.
-By definition, perfect Morse implies $b_k=m_k$ for all values of $k$.
+By definition, a perfect Morse function implies $b_k=m_k$ for all values of $k$.
 This means that $\dim H^k_{C(f)} = \dim C^k(M,f)$, and in particular, the Morse differential $\partial$ acts by zero on all generators of $C^*(M,f)$.
 Clearly then, when $f$ is perfect, we have both $b_k=m_k$ and also $r_k=v_k$.
-Hence, both the weak cone Morse inequalities of \eqref{wcMI3} and the strong Morse inequalities of \eqref{scMI3} would become equalities when $f$ is a perfect Morse function.
+We can therefore conclude that the weak cone Morse inequalities as expressed in \eqref{wcMx} and the strong Morse inequalities as in \eqref{scMx} would both become equalities when $f$ is a perfect Morse function.

 Altogether, the weak and strong cone Morse inequalities and that they become equalities when $f$ is perfect are the statements of Theorem \ref{CMineq}.
 We have thus completed the proof of Theorem \ref{CMineq}.